 Be sure to check back for more video Q & A's with Dr. Alvarez!

 About the AuthorDr.
 Guillermo Alvarez is a Mexican, board certified, bariatric surgeon who is a member of the prestigious associations ASMBS, IFSO and SAGES.
 He did his bariatric surgery training in Mexico, USA and France and nowadays he only focuses on the Vertical Sleeve Gastrectomy procedure and the is author of the book "Successful Weight Loss with the Gastric Sleeve".
-He runs a practice in a complete hospital in Piedras Negras, Mexico.
+He heads up the team at Endobariatric Bariatric Center in Piedras Negras, Mexico.

 Read more articles by Dr. Alvarez!